How to photograph the Milky Way

 When capturing a picture of the night sky, weather conditions become very important since even you really don’t want any cloud cover blocking your view of the stars beyond.
 Wind is also another important factor, because if it’s really windy and the long exposure is required, you may find it hard to keep the camera steady.

 And as you will probably be standing for a long time in the open, at night, always be aware of your surroundings to stay safe, wear warm clothes and take a torch so you can see where you are walking.
+It is especially important to scout the area during the day so you know the safe places to walk, access and can plan your shot.
+I often will also go with friends so that we can shoot together and not out alone in a remote location by ourselves.

 Photographs of the Milky Way are great by themselves, but to really elevate your composition it is best if you have some element of foreground interest such as a tree, rocks or some other landmark (Uluru / Ayers Rock is a great example!)
 It also helps to give scale to the size of the sky which is endless.